Issa Rae And Kumail Nanjiani Are Lovebirds On The Run In Hilarious New Movie

 "Initially, they were written for white people which, plot-wise, would have been a different story,” Rae told EW.
 “It’s not a story about race, but we wanted to acknowledge our race and the fact that we’re an interracial couple.”

-The onscreen chemistry between the pair is apparent, and it's Nanjiani's favourite part of the film.
+The onscreen chemistry between the pair is apparent, and it's Nanjiani's favorite part of the film.
 "The aspects I love the most are the rare moments of sweetness between the two leads,” Nanjiani explained to EW.
-“They spend so much of the movie bickering that the hints of what they used to be are my favourite.”
+“They spend so much of the movie bickering that the hints of what they used to be are my favorite.”

 Both of The Lovebirds' lead stars will be very busy this year.
 Rae's Emmy-nominated series Insecure is slated to return for its fourth season after a year-long hiatus, and the showrunner is also starring in the romantic drama The Photograph alongside Sorry to Bother You's Lakeith Stanfield.
 She's also working to expand her newly launched record label Raedio in addition to being the new voice of Google Assistant.